HerrickSpencer/HerrickSpencer.github.io/_posts/2024-07-21-cancer-chemo-infusion-3-of-6.md

 ## Day 0 of cycle : injection day

-Laura and Isaac when with me to chemo and we had a great time, despite the occation.
+Laura and Isaac when with me to chemo and we had a great time, despite the occasion.
 There was a moment when IB was on his phone, but other than that we were constantly talking and discussing many various things.

 Laura helped with the icing... and gotta say... my tolerance to cold is changing from the polar bear of the first injection where I didn't even need the mitts and had it directly on skin, to now where I'm cringing the whole time.